 Incorporating a business involves deciding which legal jurisdiction the business will operate in.
 This decision can significantly impact many aspects of the company.
 Before choosing which state to incorporate a business in, consider these factors:

-The level of information that needs to be disclosed publicly varies by state.
+Privacy laws: The level of information that needs to be disclosed publicly varies by state.
 Some states require more information about business owners and operators to be made public, while others offer more privacy.
+For example, California requires the names and addresses of directors and officers to be listed in public filings.
+By contrast, states such as New Mexico and Wyoming allow greater anonymity.

 If your business is going to operate primarily in one state, it might make sense to incorporate in that state.
 Incorporating in a different state from where you’re operating can often lead to paying fees and taxes in both states and dealing with additional regulatory complexity.